ropensci/drake/README.md

 # drake - data frames in R for [Make](http://kbroman.org/minimal_make/)

-Drake is an R package for high-performance computing and reproducible data analysis.
-It helps you skip the work you already did, accelerate the rest with parallel processing, stay organized, and confirm that your results are up to date with your code.
-Drake stands on the shoulders of tools like
-[GNU Make](https://www.gnu.org/software/make) and [Rich FitzJohn](http://richfitz.github.io/)'s [remake](https://github.com/richfitz/remake) package, and it offers improvements in reproducibility, scalability, and convenience.
+The issue of reproducibility is at the forefront of the R and Statistics community buzz, but there are glaring holes in the conversation and the landscape.
+Most current talks and tools focus on scientific replicability, code annotation, and version control, and they miss the true meaning of reproducible data analysis.
+If you claim that an analysis is reproducible, you are promising that others can rerun the code and get new results that agree with the old ones.
+Drake helps you keep this promise by tracking the relationships among the components of the analysis, a rare and effective approach that also saves time.
+And with multiple parallel computing options that you can switch on auto-magically, drake is one of the most convenient and powerful high-performance computing solutions available.
+Thus, drake aims to decisively boost the correctness and speed of data analysis in R.

 # Acknowledgements and history